karthikeyan80/Real-time-chat-app/README.md

 ## Install dependencies for both client and server

--cd client
+- cd client
--npm install     # for client
+- npm install     # for client

--cd server
+- cd server
--npm install     # for server
+- npm install     # for server

 ---
 ## for executing the project
-npm run dev  # for client
+- npm run dev  # for client
-npm run dev  # for server
+- npm run dev  # for server